Skip to main content

 For automatic detection:

-1. Open Window > Beat Matcher
+1. Open the Beat Matcher panel via Window > Add panel > Beat Matcher

 2. Play your music through your system